Hello, I am Lesley, though I prefer Les… (some people insist on calling me Lesley, which just makes me think of times when my mum was angry with me).

 Last year, I went through a major life event and experienced, some of the most intense emotions anyone can go through.
 And during that time, I had to look deep within and seek strength that I never knew I had.
 Because I faced a lot of traumatic events when I was young, at the core of me, I am resilient, much to my own detriment at times, there’s a dark side to resilience which has meant sticking with things for far too long.
 And whilst going through this… I got ill.
 Or I should say, I was ill for a long time, but my body said enough.
 Illness forced me to sit in the muck.
 No escaping, no distractions – although it was during this time, that I started to drink more heavily than I used to, glasses of wine started to be filled earlier and earlier each day, when I poured a glass of wine at 11am one day and was drunk by 1pm, I knew that this was something different.
 Without realising, I was using alcohol to numb the pain.
 Here I was again, self-destructing.
 Thank god, I had the wherewithal to see what was happening before anything took hold.
 I stopped drinking at home.
 That’s a rule now.

 I had a bit of a wake up call about a month ago, where I realised that only I could heal myself.
 So instead of seeing the illness as a punishment, I started to thank the universe.
-I read book after book on how the mind and body are so intrinsically connected, that our thoughts affect our bodies, I mean I knew this on a rational level, but that’s different to knowing this with heart.
+I read book after book on how the mind and body are so intrinsically connected, that our thoughts affect our bodies, I mean I knew this on a rational level, but that’s different to knowing this with the heart.
 I stopped going out and I stopped reaching out.
 I meditated twice a day, and it was in those quiet moments, that I started feel the light.
 I started to heal.
 And I started to become very aware of how my words were affecting my life and my body.
 So for instance, each conversation I had about yoga with friends, or even while I was at yoga, I would say or think ‘I am not flexible, this is so hard’… uh, and guess what, by constantly putting this out in the world, it was coming back, so now I say, ‘I am getting more and more flexible with every pose’.
-I will NEVER ever say the other statement again (after this post ha).
-I started to look at the life I was creating, and seeing all the connections to the words and thoughts and what was happening.
+Because that is actually the truth.
+I have started to look at the life I am creating or the life I am in, and can see all the connections to the words and thoughts, and my reality.
 It started to make sense.

-Self love has been my number one priority and I have been trying out different modalities to find out what works, but the reality is, once you quieten your mind and become still, and you listen, I mean really listen to your soul’s calling, it will tell you what you need, it’s quiet at first but eventually you will hear it.
+Self-love has been my number one priority and I have been trying out different modalities to find out what works, but the reality is, once you quieten your mind and become still, and you listen, I mean really listen to your soul’s calling, it will tell you what you need, it’s quiet at first but eventually you will hear it.
 All the reaching out, looking outside of yourself is kinda pointless because we all need different things to replenish and nourish ourselves and you will often just feel disappointed anyway.
-All this has meant that, I am an expert on Self Love and Self Care.

 Follow me as I invite you to try different healing principles, quieten your mind and listen to the whispers of your heart.